As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 The act of putting pen to paper and writing down what you’re worried about gives words to your fears and anxiety.
 This gets it out of your head and can also make it seem much less bad than we think.

 Journaling is also good for finding clarity when your anxiety is from specific situations that have been frustrating you.
 Writing about it can help you get the clarity you need.

 Focusing on journaling also works to distract your mind when you are going through a panic attack or having a particularly bad anxiety day.

-Aromatherapy is very effective for alleviating anxiety and promoting a sense of tranquility and calm.
+Aromatherapy is very effective in alleviating anxiety and promoting a sense of tranquility and calm.